 - Organisations with liquid reserves (net current assets plus investments) covering more than 12 months’ expenditure are most unlikely to receive a grant unless they can make an exceptionally convincing case that they are in financial need.

-- Arts projects, unless able to evidence therapeutic or rehabilitative benefits to:
+- Arts projects, unless able to evidence therapeutic or rehabilitative

 - older people;